alphagov/registers-tech-docs/source/documentation/using_the_api/register_components.md

 ### Items

 Items contain structured data for a given primary key in a register.
 Items have predefined fields which are consistent within a register.

+The item always contains a field which has the same name as the register.
+For example, every item in the `local-authority-eng` register has a field called `local-authority-eng`.
+The data contained in this field will be the same as the data in the key property of the entry that introduced the item to the register.

 ### Records